A Black--Scholes inequality: applications and generalisation: An isomorphism and lift zonoids

 with equality if

 By replacing $g$ with $1-g$, we see that $(p,q) \in \hat Z_X$ if and only if $(1-p, \EE(X) - q ) \in \hat Z_X$, yielding the lower bound. \end{proof}

 We remark that the explicit connection between lift zonoids and the price of call options has been noted before, for instance in the paper of Mochanov \& Schmutz \cite{MS}.
-In the setting of this paper, given $C \in \mathcal C$ with represented by $S$, the lift zonoid of $S$ is given by the set
+In the setting of this paper, given $C \in \mathcal C$ represented by $S$, the lift zonoid of $S$ is given by the set

 We recall that a random vector $X_1$ is dominated by $X_2$ in the lift zonoid order if $\hat Z_{X_1} \subseteq \hat Z_{X_2}$.
 Koshevoy \& Mosler \cite[Theorem 5.2]{KM} noticed that in the $d=1$ case, that the lift zonoid order is exactly the convex order.
-Our Proposition \ref{th:hatinequality} can thus be seen as a special case.